 “Yeah, two bits of card and a sheaf of paper in between, yeah, I know,” she said, sarcastically, reigning the emotion in.

 We proceeded through small rooms crowded with antiques and bric-a-brac.
 Small tables everywhere, covered with pots full of knick-knacks.
-Then there were ornaments, empty vases, porcelain cups and plates, some used and left to desiccate, crystals, packs of playing cards.
+Then there were ornaments, empty vases, porcelain cups and plates, some used and left to desiccate, crystals, and packs of playing cards.
 You name it.
 And everywhere, the look and smell of abandonment.
 Even the kitchen had a pile of unwashed dishes in the sink.
 “Looks like dear Mac never threw anything away in a hurry,” I said.

 “His office is a bit tidier,” said Glennis opening another door and sounding surprised.

 Then it was my turn to get indignant.
 “The bastard!”
 There on the wall was a large map.
 I knew it was made of silk and given to paratroopers in the Burma campaign during the second world war.
-I knew that because it was mine, lent to my brother twenty years earlier and, in the rare contacts he had with us, vehemently denied to be in his possession.
+I knew that because it was mine, lent to my brother twenty years earlier and, in the rare contacts he had with us, vehemently denied being in his possession.

 Now Mac, MacGregor to give him his proper – ostentatious – name, had gone and died of Covid-19 and, of course, snuffed it without any sign of a will.
 Our parents were both dead so that left me and Glennis to sort the mess out.
 Though at least we could reclaim our possessions.
 But as for the rest of this hoard, Christ knew what would become of it.